AjayReddy-18/jigsaw-enhancer/README.md

 # Jigsaw Employee Enhancer

-A Chrome browser extension that enhances the Jigsaw internal company website by automatically displaying gender pronouns and symbols next to employee names.
+A Chrome browser extension that enhances the Jigsaw internal company website by automatically displaying gender pronouns and symbols next to employee names, with the ability to filter employees by gender.

 ## Features